 Depreciation of buildings and improvements is computed using the straight-line method over useful lives of 40 years and 15 years, respectively.
 Furnishings and equipment are depreciated over three to five years using the straight-line method.

 Deferred Financing Costs

 Deferred financing costs represent issuance and other costs associated with the issuance of the bonds.
-These costs are amortized to interest expense using the straight-line method over the term of the bonds, which is not materially different from the effective interest method.
+These costs are amortized to interest expense using the effective interest method over the term of the bonds